t-data-h/tdh-mgr/README.md

 ## Running the Distribution

-  The main entry-point to the cluster is the script *tdh-init.sh*.
+  The main entry point to running the cluster is the script `tdh-init.sh`.
 This works much like a standard init script with *start|stop|status* parameters.
 This in turn calls various ecosystem *init* functions to perform actions on various components.
-The specific stack of  components to run can be set via the environment using *TDH_ECOSYSTEM_INITS*.
-Each component has its own Init script with the same options (Note, a 'restart' option is generally
-not provided intentionally).
+The specific stack of components to run can be set via the environment using `TDH_ECOSYSTEM_INITS`.
+Each component has its own script with the same options (Note, a 'restart' option is generally not provided intentionally).

   The *conf* directory provides a sample cluster configuration in a manner that allows for a given environment config to be 'overlaid' onto the cluster directory (eg. /opt/TDH).
-It provides a templated example of a single, pseudo-distributed node.
-A separate project called *tdh-config* is used to track and maintain configurations for multiple live environments.
+It provides a pair of examples for a distributed cluster and of a single, pseudo-distributed node.
+This can be used as the template for a separately tracked git repo for managing configurations.